Legality and enforceability of electronic signatures in México*

 Are electronic signatures prohibited or not allowed for any transactions?

 Governmental filings and communications are not included within the scope of the private laws.
 While some government authorities permit online filing, these filings are frequently done physically.
-The only regulations regarding electronic signature for governmental filings refer to a specific kind of advanced electronic signature issued by the Mexican tax authorities (FIEL), which is used to carry out certain tax filings, and accepted for online filings by other authorities.
+The only regulations regarding electronic signatures for governmental filings refer to a specific kind of advanced electronic signature issued by the Mexican tax authorities (FIEL), which is used to carry out certain tax filings, and accepted for online filings by other authorities.

-While not expressly prohibited by law, for employment agreements, it is advisable to execute such agreements through a wet handwritten signature, because most labor courts lack of sufficient technology to recognize and validate electronic signatures.
+While not expressly prohibited by law, for employment agreements, it is advisable to execute such agreements through a wet handwritten signature, because most labor courts lack sufficient technology to recognize and validate electronic signatures.

 Do parties need to consent to use electronic signatures in México?